Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Image of a popcorn ceiling being scraped

-Keep reading to learn which textured ceilings might have asbestos and what you may want to do about it.
+Before remodeling, it’s critical for renovators to consider the potential risks of old popcorn ceilings.
+Asbestos is a dangerous mineral that can cause cancers like mesothelioma.
+Keep reading to learn which textured ceilings might have asbestos and what you can do about it.

 Renovators should assume popcorn ceilings installed before the mid-1990s contain asbestos.
-In the past, companies added it into spray-on textures to boost heat resistance.
+In the past, many companies added it into spray-on textures to boost heat resistance.

 Homeowners and other renovators should not disturb untested textured ceilings.
-Asbestos professionals have the protective gear and training to safely sample and test materials.
+Asbestos professionals have the protective gear and training to more safely sample and test materials.

-Interior asbestos removal tends to cost around $5 – $20 per square foot.
+Interior asbestos removal tends to cost around $9 – $20 per square foot.
 To give you an idea, the average living room in U.S. homes is about 216 square feet.
-Removing an asbestos popcorn ceiling in a room this size would cost about $1,000 – $4,000.
+Removing an asbestos popcorn ceiling in a room this size would cost about $2,000 – $4,000.
 The cost covers things like:

 • Labor